 What should we do on Halloween?

 In every Liturgy, the priest prays several times: “Let us commend ourselves and each other, and all our life unto Christ our God.”
-We can take a step toward healing society, our families, and our children by commending Halloween to the care of our Ever-present God.
+Perhaps instead of conforming to our society, we can take a step toward healing society, our families, and our children by commending Halloween to the care of our Ever-present God.
 This means removing anything ungodly from the celebration and keeping Christ and His Saints at the center.
-Speak with your parish priest about celebrating a Vespers and Paraklesis on October 31st, to pray together for the world.
-And at home, plan wholesome non-Halloween activities for your children:
+Here are a few practical suggestions about how to do this:

-• Have a discussion about what Halloween really means and what we should celebrate (the martyrs and Saints who gave their lives to God).
+- Have a discussion about what Halloween really means and what we should celebrate (the martyrs and Saints who gave their lives to God).
 Ask your children if you can love God and follow Him while celebrating evil at the same time.
 And ask them whose side they want to be on.
 You can also help them come up with responses should their friends ask why they aren’t “doing Halloween”.

-• Have a family meal together thanking God for the harvest.
+- Have a family meal together thanking God for the harvest.
 Include things like apples, pumpkins, and corn, that serve as symbols of autumn.

-• Instead of trick-or-treating, do something in service of someone else.
+- Instead of trick-or-treating, do something in service of someone else.

-• Say an intercessory prayer to St. John of Kronstadt, who was born on the day of Halloween.
+- Say an intercessory prayer to St. John of Kronstadt, who was born on the day of Halloween.

 What about Halloween in public schools?